simplykamil/rgb-colours/README.md

 # rgb-colours
-Simple Python module with RGB values for colours with proper spelling
+Simple Python module with RGB values for colours and proper spelling

 # disclaimer
 it's colours not colors